ohle/todotxt-more/README.md

 At any time, there should only be a limited number of items carrying a priority, and it should be easy to increase/decrease priority of a task via either `priup`/`pridown`, or interactively using the `rofi` or `fzf` interfaces.

 To display your tasks non-interactively, we recommend you use `todo.sh more` (short for `todo.sh more list`) rather than the traditional `todo.sh list`; `todo.sh more` redefines several built-in commands.
 It will invoke the `format` and `relsort` extensions to do better colour highlighting and better relative sorting.
-You can pass any arguments you pass to `list` to sort by context or project.
+You can pass any actions you also pass to `todo.sh`.
 Here is an example:

 ![todo.sh more list](doc/morelist.png)